 - Program fee - $9,000 (Subject to change and based on minimum 10 participating students

-- Includes - Airport transfers, single room with a host family and daily breakfast, instruction and administrative fees, field-trips, limited health insurance, and access to CCCU campus facilities.
+- Includes - Airport transfers, single room with a host family and daily breakfast (option to choose university housing at a slightly higher cost), instruction and administrative fees, 7-8 field-trips, limited health insurance, and access to CCCU campus facilities.

-- Does not include - Individual spending money for extra meals, travel, souvenirs, and personal expenses.
+- Does not include - passport fee, extra meals, spending money, independent travel, souvenirs, and other personal expenses.

 Space is Limited so apply now!